Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Random Matrix Theory and Quantum Chaos

-As a final note, the dynamical distinctions between regular and quantum chaotic systems derive from this robustness (sensitivity) of the eigenvectors of integrable (quantum chaotic) systems to small perturbations~\cite{HaakeF2018QSC}.
+It must be acknowledged that there is some risk of falling into a circular argument here, but with care, it can be avoided.
+One way to ensure that the reference basis derives from an integrable system is to test the robustness/sensitivity of eigenvectors to small perturbations~\cite{LucaD2016ETH, FeingoldM1986MEC,HaakeF1990RMEF}.
+Under small perturbations, the eigenvectors of a regular quantum system only negligibly differ from the unperturbed basis, while the eigenvectors of perturbed quantum chaotic systems become random matrices in the unperturbed basis~\cite{LucaD2016ETH, FeingoldM1986MEC}.
+Note that the dynamical distinctions between regular and quantum chaotic systems also derive from this robustness (sensitivity) of the eigenvectors of integrable (quantum chaotic) systems to small perturbations~\cite{HaakeF2018QSC}.
 Therefore, eigenvector statistics are used in this paper as the defining property of quantum chaotic dynamics.